jwalberg/HomeAssistant/README.md

 # HomeAssistant

+Automations and such for my smart home powered by Google and Home Assistant.

 ## Automations
 Nightscout has been a lifesaver(literally!) in my house.
 When I found a Home Assistant integration for it, I went for it.